Great0S/Ulusoyspor-SC/README.md

 ## 🎯 Overview

-This system automates the process of importing Turkish shoe products from a wholesale supplier (Ulusoyspor) into an e-commerce platform.
+This system automates the process of importing Turkish shoe products from wholesale suppliers into an e-commerce platform.
 It handles:

 - **Web Scraping**: Extracts product data including images, prices, sizes, and specifications
 - **Data Processing**: Cleans and validates product information